Can a product be “climate neutral”?

 This is the million-dollar question.
-In some cases, it is inherently hard to asses.
-In other cases, we know that the answer is no. For each project we need to ask ourselves the following:
+In some cases, it is inherently hard to assess.
+In other cases, we know that the answer is no. For each project, we need to ask ourselves the following:

 - Does the project deliver the intended results?
 Things do not always go as planned.
-A large project in Kenya invested in energy efficient stoves.
+A large project in Kenya invested in energy-efficient stoves.
 As it turned out, most of them were never used.
-Yet, climate offsets were certified and sold.
-In other projects we will not know the outcome for a very long time.
+Still, climate offsets were certified and sold.
+For other projects, we will not know the outcome for a very long time.
 Planted trees, for instance, only absorb and store carbon as long as they are not cut down.
-How can this be guaranteed for hundreds of years in countries such as Uganda, ranked as one of the most corrupt countries in the world?
+How can this be a year-long guarantee in countries such as Uganda, globally top-ranking in corruption?

 - Is leakage avoided?
-Leakage is when greenhouse gas emissions increase somewhere else, as a consequence of the carbon offsetting project.
-If trees are planted on land used by the local population for forage or agriculture, this may lead to other trees being cut down elsewhere.
-The local farmers may have no other options than to clear vegetation at a new location in order to continue their agricultural activities.
+Leakage is when greenhouse gas emissions increase in another area, because of the carbon offsetting project.
+If trees are planted on land used by the local population for forage or agriculture, this may lead to cutting other trees down elsewhere: The local farmers may have no other option than to clear vegetation at a new location to continue their agricultural activities.
 This becomes at best a zero-sum game for the climate but a loss for the farmers who need to move, and a loss for biodiversity since planted forests host less biodiversity than natural vegetation.

 Who takes the credit?

-Let us take another example.
-A wind-power plant is built in Brazil.
-Carbon offsets are sold, based on the assumption that the electricity replaces coal power.
+Let’s take another example.
+A wind farm is built in Brazil.
+A company buys carbon offsets on the assumption that electricity replaces coal power.
 Avoiding double counting means that Brazil will have to assume that the electricity produced comes from coal power, although it actually comes from wind.
-This does not lie in the interest of Brazil, who has targets to reach under the Paris agreement.
-If enough carbon offsetting credits are sold, Brazil could end up in a situation where they have only renewable energy in reality but would need to keep on reporting as if they had only coal power, since they have sold the right for the emission reductions to other parties.
+This does not lie in the interest of Brazil, which has targets to reach under the Paris agreement.
+With a certain amount of sold carbon offsetting credits, Brazil could end up in a situation where they have only renewable energy in reality but would need to keep on reporting as if they had only coal power since they have sold the right for the emission reductions to other parties.

 What do we suggest?

 There are technologies that you could argue actually work.
-One example is direct air capture, involving facilities that capture carbon dioxide from the air so that it can be stored below ground.
-It is a technology that has a high probability of giving the intended results.
-The likelihood is very low that that the carbon dioxide will escape from its storage below ground.
+One example is direct air capture, i.e. facilities that capture carbon dioxide from the air and storing it below ground.
+It is a technology with a high probability of giving the intended results as it is highly unlikely that the carbon dioxide will escape underground storage.
 It is a costly technology with no other positive side effects.
-Therefore, it can be considered “additional” since it will not be implemented unless someone pays for it.
-There are other technologies for climate compensation that you could argue also work.
-We applaud any engagement in such projects.
-However, our basic appeal is this: find out your climate footprint and communicate it to your customers without smokescreen.
+Therefore, it can be “additional” since it will not exist unless someone pays for it.
+There are other climate compensation technologies that are arguably effective and we cheer any engagement in such projects.
+Nevertheless, our basic appeal is this: The most effective way to put a stop to climate change as a food producer is to discover your precise climate footprint (and consequently take actions to lower it) and communicate it to your customers without smokescreen.
 CarbonCloud is here to help!